suongfiori/Responsive-ToggleNav-LandingPage/README.md

  <br>

 ### Features
-:heavy_check_mark: A responsive design that works well on desktop, small tablets and mobile devices.
+:heavy_check_mark: Responsive design for desktop, small tablets and mobile devices.

-:heavy_check_mark: A toggle button that opens and closes the menu navbar on mobile view.
+:heavy_check_mark: Toggle button that opens and closes the menu navbar on mobile view.

 :heavy_check_mark: Smooth transitions and animations when the menu navbar is opened or closed.